 Is It The End Of The Radio Industry?

 Many people are saying that it is the end of the radio industry, while it is true to some extent.
-People are not buying radio players, cassette tapes, CDs, and its various accessories but it doesn’t follow that radio is considered as a dead industry.
-“The radio can have odd functions for patients’ (and all of our) psyches.”, according to Peter D. Kramer, an American psychiatrist.
+People are not buying radio players, cassette tapes, CDs, and various accessories but it doesn’t follow that the radio industry is considered as a dead industry.
+“The radio industry can have odd functions for patients’ (and all of our) psyches.”, according to Peter D. Kramer, an American psychiatrist.

 The New Radio

-Many experts believe that the essence of radio might change over time to adapt to the different improvements; for instance, streaming service and subscription might gain most considerable audience traction.
-The goal of the radio industry is to promote listening to the radio in general through coming up with ingenious ways to capture audience interest.
-Other radio stations venture to different genres other than music to tap a diverse target audience; after all, not all people driving want to listen to music.
+Many experts believe that the essence of radio industry might change over time to adapt to the different improvements; for instance, streaming services and subscription industries might gain the most considerable audience traction compared to radio.
+The goal of the traditional radio broadcasters is to promote listening to the radio in general by coming up with ingenious ways to capture audience interest through radio.
+Other radio stations venture into different radio genres other than music to tap a diverse target radio audience; after all, not all people driving want to listen to radio music.
 Some would like to learn new things and even seek counseling in dealing with their relationships through love advice on the traditional radio broadcast.

-Maybe opting to turn on the radio for music is not the best alternative for listeners since they can use their phones or computers to direct them to the song that they want to listen.
-Therefore, the best strategy for the radio industry is finding the sweet spot that interests the listeners that they would be willing to stay tuned for a long time and making listening to radios a part of their daily routine.
+Maybe opting to turn on the radio for music is not the best alternative for listeners since they can use their phones or computers to direct them to the song that they want to listen to.
+Therefore, the best strategy for the radio industry is finding the sweet spot that interests the listeners that they would be willing to stay tuned to for a long time and making listening to radio a part of their daily routine.

 An increased number of radio listeners would mean an influx of advertisers, therefore creating a vibrant community for the radio industry.
 “Psychologists on radio and TV shows are now part of pop culture,” says Sheenah Hankin, a Manhattan psychotherapist.